scramjs/johnny-five-elements/README.md

 npm install --save raspi-io
 ```

-Indicate your use of hte Raspberry Pi IO plugin from your top-level `jfive-board` component:
+Indicate your use of the Raspberry Pi IO plugin from your top-level `jfive-board` component:

 ```HTML
 <jfive-board io-plugin="raspi-io">